 A stronger consumer voice in the design of local, community services and planning will give disabled people greater opportunities to help shape a system that better meets their needs and help them stay well in the community.

 The networking and integration of primary and community services will also make care more coordinated, minimising repetition, and ensuring carers have a better understanding of users’ needs.

-Health NZ will create ways to advocate nationally to ensure best practice and service design reflect the diverse interests and needs of disabled people across the system.
+Te Whatu Ora - Health New Zealand will create ways to advocate nationally to ensure best practice and service design reflect the diverse interests and needs of disabled people across the system.

 When more specialised care is needed, disabled people will have access to high quality hospital and specialist care no matter where they live in New Zealand or which part of the system they need to access.

-Over the rest of 2021 there will be opportunities to influence the details of how our future health system will work, including how we can ensure that Health NZ acts to continuously improve the quality and consistency of outcomes for disabled people.
+There are many opportunities to influence the details of how our future health system will work, including how we can ensure that Te Whatu Ora - Health New Zealand acts to continuously improve the quality and consistency of outcomes for disabled people.